-Figure 11.7 - Analog Input Tranzorb - Troubleshooting
+Figure 8.7 - Analog Input Tranzorb - Troubleshooting

-11.8 Universal Analog Inputs
+8.8 Universal Analog Inputs

-NOTE: See the Datasheet for the XL4 OCS model you are using for jumper settings and see the appropriate pages in this manual (see Index) for details on how to use Cscape to configure the digital filtering.
+NOTE: See the data sheet for the XL7 OCS model being used for jumper settings and see the appropriate pages in this manual (see Index) for details on how to use Cscape to configure the digital filtering.

-The universal analog inputs provide a high resolution and a very flexible interface for a variety of analog inputs.
+The universal analog inputs provide a high resolution, very flexible interface for a variety of analog inputs.
 These inputs include voltage, current, thermocouple, RTD, and millivolt.
 Each channel can be configured separately using jumpers and configuration settings in Cscape.
-The HE-XC1E6 does not require jumpers and only requires a configuration parameter in Cscape.